Python3pkg/Mind/README.rst

 Mind
 =====
-Mind is divided on three parts (for now): Mind.Knowledge, Mind.Orientation, Mind.Imagination and Mind.Existence (and Mind.Test but it's only for testing).
+Mind is divided on four parts (for now): Mind.Knowledge, Mind.Orientation, Mind.Imagination and Mind.Existence.

-Next version will be 0.3.1
+Next version will be 0.3.3

-In that version Existence will be improved.
+In that version I'm completely rewriting Knowledge.

-For help see Documentation, Tutorial, use Mind.Tets file (and try to understand its code) and see pro_1.py and pro_2.py files (on GitHub).
+For help see Documentation, Tutorial, see pro files (and try to understand its code).

-Note: documentation might be late on PyPI so check one on GitHub.
+Notes: Documentation on PYPI might be late, Mind is Python 2 incompatible!